We'd like to update you about our plans for remote learning this year in Rise schools and what this means for our school.

 During lockdown earlier this year, we developed a model of emergency remote learning that was accessible to families in a wide range of circumstances.
 Some of our families are well-equipped with high-speed broadband and suitable devices for their children to access online learning, but of course many are not and we had to react quickly in a way that suited the majority and that was manageable and sustainable for teachers.

-In Autumn Term 2020 we are working towards moving more of our remote learning online as the year progresses, so that children who need to self-isolate can have more contact and interaction with their teachers and their class peers.
+Since Autumn Term 2020, we have worked towards moving more of our remote learning online so that children who need to self-isolate can have more contact and interaction with their teachers and their class peers.

-We have developed the safeguarding protocols, codes of conduct, guides, policies and rationale that will be uploaded on to our website over half term.
-If a bubble has to close, our plan is to provide access to continued learning immediately by providing access to work through MS 365, then from day 2 of closure, remote learning through live lessons will become the norm.
+We have developed the necessary safeguarding protocols, codes of conduct, guides and policies, some of which are Trust-wide documents; you can access them below.
+If a bubble has to close, we are able to provide access to continued learning immediately by providing access to work through MS 365; then from day 2 of closure, remote learning through live lessons will become the norm.
 In this way, there is no disruption to the continuity of learning.
 All of this is explained in the documentation.
 Please do take the time to read them and if you have any questions, suggestions or comments, please email the school office.

 While ultimately nothing can replace the classroom, pupils can learn well through remote education.
 It requires schools and families to work together to ensure that children and young people continue to access education, and while this has always been true, it has never been more important than amid the continued disruption of this pandemic.

 - Rehearse the ground rules.
 Ensure they know that working at home is not optional; that a high standard of good behaviour and positive attitude is required; they must follow the ‘rules’ for live lessons that the children have agreed.
 Make perfect punctuality a priority!

 - Distinguish between weekdays and weekends, to separate school life and home life